-29. In Villamoran, the Tribunal also referred to the General Assembly resolution 63/250 (Human resources management), adopted on 24 December 2008, which stressed "the importance of a meaningful and constructive dialogue between staff and management" and the need for transparency and "fair and equitable implementation of the new contractual arrangements" in line with the effective functioning of the new system of administration of justice.
+34. In Villamoran, the Tribunal also referred to the General Assembly resolution 63/250 (Human resources management), adopted on 24 December 2008, which stressed "the importance of a meaningful and constructive dialogue between staff and management" and the need for transparency and "fair and equitable implementation of the new contractual arrangements" in line with the effective functioning of the new system of administration of justice.

-- 30. In the present case the Tribunal accepts that the Applicant must have known of the expiry of her fixed-term contract on 4 November 2011.
-Up until the publication of the revised administrative instruction on 28 October 2011 she was not precluded from continuing her employment with the United Nations on a temporary appointment without interruption and, arguably, from maintaining her continuous rights to certain benefits, albeit on a temporary basis.
-It is arguable that notice of less than a working week of possibly significant changes to the Applicant's situation is not fair and reasonable.
+35. In the present case the Tribunal accepts that the Applicant must have known of the expiry of her fixed-term contract on 31 October 2011.
+Up until the publication of the revised administrative instruction on 28 October 2011 she was not precluded from continuing her employment with the United Nations without interruption and, arguably, from maintaining her continuous rights to certain benefits, albeit on a temporary basis.
+It is arguable that notice of two days of possibly significant changes to the Applicant's situation is not fair and reasonable.
 The Tribunal finds that on the question of notice to the Applicant there is a fairly arguable case that the contested decision, as it is applied to her, may be unlawful.

-The issues above will require further examination by the Tribunal in the event the Applicant files an application under art.
-2.1 of its Statute. - 31.
-The Tribunal finds that the test of prima facie unlawfulness is satisfied on two of the three issues raised by the Applicant, noting, however, that all of these issues will require further substantive examination by the Tribunal in the event the Applicant files an application under art.
+36. The Tribunal finds that the test of prima facie unlawfulness is satisfied on two of the three issues raised by the Applicant, noting, however, that all of these issues will require further substantive examination by the Tribunal in the event the Applicant files an application under art.
 2.1 of its Statute.